shrpnsld/nest-in/README.md

 Target names can have letters, numbers, dash and underscore characters, but always should start with a letter. `!` next to a target name makes that target dedicated.

 Each requirement is enclosed in its own square brackets.
-It always constist of a name and may have list of values, each value is preceeded by `:`.
+It always constist of a name and may have a set of specifiers, each specifier is preceeded by `:`.
 Requirement names can have letters, numbers, dash and underscore characters, but always should start with a letter.
+Any number of last specifiers or version components can be dropped, to make requirement broader.

 Targets can list shell-scripts that describe nesting process.
 Each command should be preceeded by some whitespace to distinguish it from target declaration.